-After weeks or months of job seeking, you land the position of your dreams — but the job is in a different state.
-The location of the job is close enough so that you can commute every day rather than move, but you are still faced with the dilemma of where and how to pay state income taxes.
+After weeks or months of job seeking, you land your dream job — but it’s in a different state.
+The location of the job is close enough so that you can commute every day rather than move.
+However, you are still faced with the dilemma of where and how to pay state income taxes.
 Here’s what you should know if you live in one state but work in another.

 Do I Pay State Income Taxes Where I Live Or Work?